sigu-training/clinical_genomics/advanced.md

 # Introduction
 {:.no_toc}

 This section of the tutorial will cover in more details many different aspects of data analysis and interpretation for clinical genomics.
-It will delve into quality control procedures, and into specific strategies to be used to identify different variations of individuals' genetic architecture, as mosaic variants, copy number variants, and regions of homozygosisty.
+It will delve into quality control procedures, and into specific strategies to be used to identify different variations of individuals' genetic architecture, as mosaic variants, copy number variants, and regions of homozygosity.

 > ### Agenda
 >